 The program adheres to the Ethical Principles of the American Psychological Association on research data, which apply equally to faculty and students.
 All research involving human subjects must be submitted for IRB review and approved by the IRB prior to conducting the study.

-In the case of faculty initiated and directed research, including research involving students enrolled for Research Practicum, the faculty member bears the responsibility for clarifications concerning research data.

-In the case of student initiated research, which would include all dissertations, the student bears the responsibility for clarifications concerning research data.
+In the case of faculty-initiated and directed research, including research involving students enrolled in Research Practicum, the faculty member bears the responsibility for providing clarity regarding research data.
+In the case of student-initiated research, which includes all dissertations, the student bears the responsibility for providing clarity regarding research data.
 For research done at external agencies, the cooperating agency will provide an approval letter for all relevant aspects of the research.
 The student's Dissertation Chair is responsible for monitoring this process.
-To protect the originality of the dissertation, the student's Dissertation Chair is also responsible to approve or disapprove requests by others in or out of the Doctoral program to use the student's data prior to the publication of the dissertation.
+To protect the originality of the dissertation, the student's Dissertation Chair has the responsibility to approve or disapprove requests by others in or out of the doctoral program to use the student's data prior to the publication of the dissertation.